deic-dk/files_sharding/README.md

 2) Create a (path-sharded) folder under /Data and buy space for this.
 Propfind'ing this folder will return a remote URL pointing to a folder-slave-node.
+   On the head node, a list of nodes {slave1, slave2, slave3, ...}, is kept for each such folder.
+The function

+         getNextNodeForFolder()

+   takes a folder and a host name as arguments and returns the next element from the list - i.e. on which node to start looking for the given path.

+   The function

+         getCurrentNodeForFolder()

+   takes a folder and a host name as arguments and returns the name of the node that should currently be used for writing files.

+   The function for setting this name,

+         setCurrentNodeForFolder(),

-   The head node runs a service, getFolderNodes() accepting a folder path as input and returning a list of folder-slave-node like {slave1, slave2, slave3, ...}.
-Another service, getCurrentFolderNode(), accepting a folder path as input, returns the name of the last folder-slave-node.
-It is updated via another service, setCurrentFolderNode(), which is called by a folder-slave-node when running out of space and redirecting.
+   is called by a folder-slave-node when running out of space and redirecting.

    Physically, the above services will be keep their state in MySQL tables on the
    head-node:

-   files_sharding_folders: `item` (int), `node` (int), `current` (int)
+   files_sharding_folders: `path` (int), `node` (string), `current` (string)
-   files_sharding_nodes: `node_number`, `node_name`

-   Note that item maps to a unique path and vice versa (via).

    When slave1 runs out of space, put, copy, move and mkcol trigger creation of a file or folder in the system folder 'files_sharding' folder (on the same level as 'files_versions' etc.) and a redirect to slave2 (a header 'location: https://slave2/...').